victor-chew/espclock4/README.md

 Once configuration is done, the clock will start ticking.
 If necessary, it will also start fast ticking clockwise or anticlockwise to catch up with the actual time.
 After that, it simply behaves like a normal clock and will adjust to daylight saving automatically.

+### ULP Timer Calibration
+As mentioned previously, the ULP timer is not very accurate and has a 5% drift.
+Hence the clock calibrates the timer every 2 hours based on the current clock and network time.

+However, when it first starts running, it will perform this calibration after 5, 15, 30 and 60 minutes.
+This is to quickly arrive at a suitable value for the timer instead of waiting for the full 2 hours.

 ### Factory Reset
 A click of the pushbutton will pause the clock, and another click will restart it.
 Pausing the clock will also save the current clock time to flash storage.